ashfurrow/blog/source/blog/2017-02-24-comparative-asynchronous-programming.html.markdown

 let returnValue = someFunctionCall()
 ```

-This is an example of a synchronous, or “normal” Swift function call.
+This is an example of a synchronous, or "normal" Swift function call.
 It is synchronous, meaning from the call site’s perspective, it gets executed atomically.
 It starts, it finishes, all in one line of code.

 If all the function is doing is adding two numbers you’ve already loaded from RAM, it’ll be really fast.
 If it has to retrieve those from RAM first, it’ll be orders of magnitude slower.
 If you’re doing something complex like reading a file from disk, then it’ll be orders of magnitude slower still.
 At a certain point, you’re wasting CPU time waiting for file I/O, network I/O, or other long-running task to complete.